equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 <a  href="//doi.org/10.1021/ic00171a003" target="_blank" rel="noopener">Milne, J., Mahadevan, M., 1984.
 Chlorotellurate(lV) equilibria in aqueous hydrochloric acid.
 Inorganic Chemistry 23, 268–271</a>.

-Murashova, V.I., 1966.
+<a  href="docs/66Mur.pdf" target="_blank" rel="noopener">Murashova, V.I., 1966.
 A study on the composition and stability of the iodotellurate complex.
-Zhurnal Analiticheskoi Khimii 21, 345–349 [in Russian].
+Zhurnal Analiticheskoi Khimii 21, 345–349 [in Russian]</a>.

 <a  href="//doi.org/10.1007/s10953-006-9112-3" target="_blank" rel="noopener">Myers, R.J., 2007.
 Second dissociation constant of H<sub></sub>2Te and the absorption spectra of HTe<sup>-</sup>, Te<sub>2</sub><sup>-</sup> and Te<sub>2</sub><sup>2-</sup> in aqueous solution.
 Journal of Solution Chemistry 36, 395–403</a>.